Persiba Balikpapan: 2019: New era with Gede Widiade

 Balikpapan public finally heaved a sigh of relief after their favorite team got a new investor.
 The name that comes is not a stranger in football.
 Even has an impressive reputation.
-It was none other than former Managing Director of Persija Jakarta, Gede Widiade.
+It was none other than former managing director of Persija Jakarta, Gede Widiade.
 Certainty is known after the meeting between Rizal Effendi, Syahril HM Taher, and Gede Widiade, on Monday, 29 April 2019.

 Gede, no doubt is a perfected person about football.
 Many clubs have been managed by Gede, even long before bringing Persija to win the 2018 Indonesia President's Cup trophy and the Liga 1 season 2018.

 Gede's maneuver took Persiba in surprise.
 After being released from Persija, his name was associated with the management of the legendary club Sriwijaya who also went down to League 2.
 However, Gede had his own reasons if he finally chose the Honey Bear.
 This is inseparable from the role of Syahril as a former chairman.
 "I am grateful, the Mayor and my parents, Mr. Syahril.
 I am not here as an investor.
 But, as his son, Mr. Syahril," Gede told the media after a meeting with the Mayor.
 The mission to save Persiba begins.
 League 2 is scheduled for kickoff on 15 June 2019.
 It takes less than two months to prepare the team.
 However, Gede is optimistic about being able to complete the mission.
 Bringing Persiba back to the highest caste, without having to go through four changes to the chairman.
 "I was asked to help bring Persiba to the right place.
 God willing, I can carry out the mandate," he added.

+2025: Return to Liga 2 from Liga Nusantara

+On 27 February 2025, Persiba secure promotion to Liga 2 from next season after defeat PSGC Ciamis 3-4 on penalty due to draw 2-2 with brace goal Herman Dzumafo and return to second tier after one year absence.